 Which other software packages help implement Java Web Services?

 - WSS4J implements WS-Security

-- jUDDI (and the obsolete UDDI4j) implement the client and server sides of UDDI, respectively.
+- jUDDI implements the client and server sides of UDDI, respectively.
 Scout is an open source JAXR implementation.

 - SOAPUI is an excellent tool for testing web services.
 It allows to observe SOAP (and REST) traffic in transit, and can also act as a client.
 It supports WS-Security.